zhutoutoutousan/A-study-note-as-a-beginner/software-industry/terminology-SW.md

   - [ECMA-262-3 in detail.
 Chapter 1.
 Execution Contexts.](http://dmitrysoshnikov.com/ecmascript/chapter-1-execution-contexts/)
 - An execution context forms upon a function invocation.
 This context places itself on an execution stack, an order of operations.
 The item that is always first in this stack is the global execution context.
 Next up are any function created contexts.
   - [Recursion is not hard: a step-by-step walkthrough of this useful programming technique](https://www.freecodecamp.org/news/recursion-is-not-hard-858a48830d83/)

+### Express
+- (tldr - back-end framework) the standard API framework for Node.js
+- Feature
+  - Handles all the tedious tasks like managing sockets, route matching, error handling, async, and more
+  - Open source
+  - Has a huge community and support from anything that has to do with APIs in Node.js
 ## F
 ### ```flex-grow``` 增长比例
 ### ```flex-shrink``` 回缩比例